 |All Ethnic Groups|

 - The nearest high school to Columbus Africentric Early College is Columbus Downtown High School (0.2 miles away)

-- The nearest elementary school is Columbus Africentric Early College Elementary School (0.0 miles away)
+- The nearest middle school and elementary school is Columbus Africentric Early College Elementary School (0.0 miles away)

 - School Location Miles Grades Students

 - Columbus Columbus Africentric Early College Elementary School Grades: PK-8 | 511 students

 3223 Allegheny Ave

 Columbus, OH 43209

 - Columbus Columbus Downtown High School Grades: 11-12 | 27 students

 (614)365-2283 0.2 11-12 27